ilanham/Presentations/pydependencies.md

     }
 </style>

----

 # Front Matter: Survey

 - Who uses Python regularly?
 - How many people use Jupyter Notebook/Lab?
 - How many people use Anaconda?
 - What's your editor of choice?
-- How many people know about `pip`?
+- How many have installed a library with `pip`?
 - How many people create virtual environments for their Python projects?

 ---